wen109/eth-prediction/README.md

 The goal is to explore how machine learning can assist in financial signal prediction and gain insights into the most informative features for ETH price movements.

 ## ⚙️ Key Techniques
--** Data Preprocessing**: Scaling, feature selection, and transformation ** Time Series Modeling**: Using TimeSeriesSplit for realistic backtesting ** XGBoost Classfier**: Optimized with RandomizedSearchCV -** Feature Importance Analysis**: Idenfifying predictive attributes ** Evaluation Metrics**: Accuracy Ratio, AUC, confusion matrix on test data
+  - ** Data Preprocessing**: Scaling, feature selection, and transformation
+  - ** Time Series Modeling**: Using TimeSeriesSplit for realistic backtesting
+  - ** XGBoost Classfier**: Optimized with RandomizedSearchCV
+  - ** Feature Importance Analysis**: Idenfifying predictive attributes
+  - ** Evaluation Metrics**: Accuracy Ratio, AUC, confusion matrix on test data

 ## 🧰Libraries Used
--pandas,numpy
--scikit-learn
--XGBoost
--matplotlib
+- pandas,numpy
+- scikit-learn
+- XGBoost
+- matplotlib